-PHYS 108 TECHNICAL PHYSICS (Verizon Program) Spring, 4 credit hours This course is designed to introduce students to the physical laws and principles inherent in the study of mechanics, wave mechanics, light and optics electricity and magnetism, and time permitting modern physics.
+PHYS 108 TECHNICAL PHYSICS (VERIZON PROGRAM)

+This course is designed to introduce students to the physical laws and principles inherent in the study of mechanics, wave mechanics, light and optics electricity and magnetism, and time permitting modern physics.
 There will be an emphasis placed on the following topics: vibrations and waves, electricity and magnetism, and wave optics.
 Dimensional analysis and problem solving will be stressed.
 Four hours lecture per week.
 Prerequisites: Technical Math II (MATH 136) or permission of instructor.